Alexvarghese223/exoskeleton/README.md

 # Exoskeleton Project
-To design an upper body exoskeleton which would reduce the chance of repetitive strain injury and provide feedback on the users's posture.
+To design an upper body exoskeleton which would truncate the chance of perpetual strain injury and provide feedback on the users's posture.

 ## Documentation
 http://docs.uabiomed.ca/

 ## Getting started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These ordinant dictations will get you a facsimile of the project up and running on your local machine for development and testing purposes.
 ## Installation
-Based on your operating system, follow the guides below to install the Arduino IDE and pySerial followed by cloning this repo to your local system.
-After this, the Makefile must be edited for each user.
+Predicated on your operating system, follow the guides below to install the Arduino IDE and pySerial followed by cloning this repo to your local system.
+After this, the Makefile must be edited for each utilizer.

 ### OS Independent Instructions
 #### Clone the exoskeleton repo locally